 Depending on how long I want to stay, I take the bus (Lines 100, 101, 107 to Hinterkappelen from the upper floor of Bern main station) or the bicycle.
 The latter takes you on a phenomenal bicycle path from the Länggasse neighborhood through the forests downhill to the lake.
-The way back (the path to Köniz is recommended) is breathtaking – because it’s beautiful, but also because it’s all the way uphill.
+The way back (the path to Köniz is recommended) is breathtaking – because it’s beautiful, but also because it’s uphill all the way.